 ZHOTEL is a new upscale hotel brand launched in September 2020, custom-made for the rising Generation-Z guests.
 Its brand concept incorporates our deep understanding of the young travelers' inclination to explore the premises beyond the seclusion of their guestrooms, shifting the emphasis to sensory environments that provide more than just a stereotypical hotel experience.
-We unveiled the first two hotels under our ZHOTEL brand in 798 Art District, Beijing and Cool Docks, Shanghai, each an iconic and diverse neighborhood, and plan to open two new hotels in Shanghai in 2021.
-ZHOTEL had an ADR of RMB565.7 (US\$86.7) in 2020.
+We unveiled the first hotel under our ZHOTEL brand in 798 Art District, Beijing, an iconic and diverse neighborhood, and plan to open two new hotels in Shanghai in 2021.
+The hotel under our ZHOTEL brand had an ADR of RMB578.2 in 2020.